Star (Disney+): Launch

 Disney officially announced Star and Star+ on 10 December 2020, at its Investor Day Event.
 During the event, it was announced that Star would launch as a sixth brand tile within the Disney+ interface.
 Additional parental controls would be launched alongside Star's introduction.
 Although Star would be available at no extra cost to Disney+ subscribers, the introduction of Star would coincide with a price increase.
 Star was launched in Canada, United Kingdom, Western Europe, Australia, New Zealand and Singapore on 23 February 2021, while the service was launched in Hong Kong and Taiwan later in 2021.
 Disney promoted the launch by naming several stars in the International Star Registry.

 Star+ was launched in Latin America on 31 August 2021.
 Star was also to launch in Central and Eastern Europe, Israel, South Africa and the MENA region in 2022.
 Star was launched in Japan and South Korea on 27 October 2021 and 12 November 2021, respectively.
 It was indeed launched in May 2022 in South Africa and in June 2022 in various MENA and European countries.

 Subsequently, the European feeds of Star Plus, Star Bharat and Star Gold were rebranded as Utsav Plus, Utsav Bharat and Utsav Gold, respectively, on 22 January 2021, to avoid confusion with the streaming hub.
 Disney plans to produce more Korean, Japanese and other Asian content under Star and Disney+ in the next few years.

 In May 2023, Disney rolled out the Star hub for Disney+ Hotstar subscribers in Indonesia, Malaysia and Thailand.
 In December 2023, in a similar manner to Star, Disney began to test a Hulu hub on Disney+ for subscribers in the United States that are subscribed to both services.

 In March 2024, it was announced that the Star hub would be added on Disney+ in Latin America on 26 June 2024, while its separate platform, Star+, would be discontinued on 24 July of the same year.

-Planned phase-out and shift towards Hulu
+Planned phase-out and shift towards Hulu (excluding Japan)

 On 6 August 2025, after the completion of its acquisition of Comcast's stake in the service, Disney announced plans to fully migrate Hulu to the Disney+ platform in the United States.
-While Disney+ and Hulu will remain separate subscription products, their separate apps are to be replaced by a new "unified" platform in 2026.
-Concurrently, Disney also announced that it would replace Star with Hulu as its "global general entertainment brand".
-The launch officially occurred.
+While Disney+ and Hulu will remain separate subscription products, their separate apps were to be replaced by a new "unified" platform in 2026.
+Concurrently, Disney also announced that it would replace Star with Hulu (excluding Japan) as its "global general entertainment brand".
+The launch officially occurred on 8 October.